JaredDyreson/JaredDyreson.github.io/_posts/2019-07-04-introduction-to-vectors.md

 ## Functions/Methods

 **NOTE:** all functions are defined outside of the class body.
 This is referred to as declaring functions `inline` and it uses the `scope resolution operator(::)`.
-That operator is also used in `namespace` usage such as `std::string`, where the string class belongs to the `namespace` std. `vector::<FUNCTION CALLED>` is telling the compiler that FUNCTION CALLED is apart of the `vector` class.
+That operator is also used in times where `namespace` is important.
+For example, `std::string` where the string class belongs to the `namespace` std. `vector::<FUNCTION CALLED>` is telling the compiler that FUNCTION CALLED is apart of the `vector` class.

 ### Default Constructor